EscolaLMS/headless-format/source/index.md

 The most popular e-learning formats are created and managed by the Advanced Distributed Learning (ADL) Initiative from the Office of the United States Secretary of Defense.

-Before e-learning was used in the web browser enviroment there was AICC’s format created in 1993.
+Before e-learning was used in the web browser environment there was AICC’s format created in 1993.
 First widely used format was AICC HACP released in 1998 which later evolved into SCORM 1.0 that was released in year 2000.

 SCORM which is an abbreviation of Sharable Content Object Reference Model since this day is the most popular e-learning package standard.
 Since version 1.0 to latest SCORM 2004 4th Edition this format is a collection of standards and specifications for web-based e-learning.
 The format itself describes communications between client side content and a host system and how to package whole course into ZIP files that are called "Package Interchange Format."[^1].
 Latter is a ZIP package that contains HTML files and XML manifest.